 The disposal of waste at a semi-engineered or full sanitary landfill has been adopted by cities from both low and high-income states as the most attractive of disposal options.
 Cities in Malaysia have adopted controlled tipping or sanitary land filling for waste disposal.
 Kuala Lumpur employs disused tin mines for waste landfills around the city.
 The generation of landfill gas has been turned to advantageous use at a number of landfills through the development of electricity generation facilities.
 Severe land constraints have led to complex engineering infrastructure solutions being developed to ensure high standards of operational and maintenance control and have enabled the development of acceptable landfill solutions in some of the states.
-In other words, purpose-built sanitary landfills have been developed to receive hazardous waste in Malaysia (Tiong, et al, 2012).
+In other words, purpose-built sanitary landfills have been developed to receive hazardous waste in Malaysia (Tiong, et al., 2012).
 In the densely populated cities and towns of the states, the land availability for landfill site is a major constraint.
 Between 1995 and 2000, the Federal government had spent RM 20.9 million to build 9 sanitary landfills and upgrade other twenty-seven existing landfills in 34 local authorities (CAP's Report, 2001, p.1).
+Under the tenth Malaysia plan, the government has also devoted concerted efforts to rehabilitate and upgrade the existing 112 unsanitary landfills across the nation.
+As part of the efforts, strategic action plan on environmentally hazardous substances management has been developed (The Tenth Malaysia Plan, 2011-2015, p.409; Salman, 2011, p.5).

-(f) Economic and Financial Strategies
+Economic and Financial Strategies

-In Malaysia, a number of different economic tools have been integrated into their strategic waste management plan or policy strategy to ensure that waste in all its forms is minimized.
+In Malaysia, a number of different economic tools have been integrated into the strategic waste management plan or policy strategy to ensure that waste in all its forms is minimized.
 As a matter of fact, different stages of the production and consumption process have produced different forms of waste in the country.
 The challenge has been to choose the right economic tool given the stage at which the waste has been produced.
-For example: licences, permits and extraction charges have been used to ensure that excessive use and waste of natural resources inputs does not occur; tax deductions, pollution taxes, and input and product taxes have been used to ensure that clean environmental practices are encouraged and rewarded.
-Refundable deposits for private hospitals and private medical healthcare have been used to ensure the recycling of end materials when they are economically viable; and performance bonds have been used as an incentive for hospitals to manage their affairs in an environmentally sound manner (Abdul Raufu, 2007).
+For example: licenses, permits and extraction charges have been used to ensure that excessive use and waste of natural resources inputs does not occur; tax deductions, pollution taxes, and input and product taxes have been used to ensure that clean environmental practices are encouraged and rewarded.
+Refundable deposits for private hospitals and private medical healthcare have been used to ensure the recycling of end materials when they are economically viable; and performance bonds have been used as an incentive for hospitals to manage their affairs in an environmentally sound manner (Ambali, 2007).
 However, the use of economic measures to assist in biomedical waste management in the country is minimal and sparsely spread throughout a limited number of sectors.
-A number of criteria/options have been used in choosing between various policy instruments and strategy alternatives with respect to economic and financial aspects of waste management services in the country (Abdul Raufu, 2007, pp.15-19; Section 30 (B) of EQA Amendment 1996).
+A number of criteria/options have been used in choosing between various policy instruments and strategy alternatives with respect to economic and financial aspects of waste management services in the country (Ambali, 2007, pp.15-19; Section 30 (B) of EQA Amendment 1996).
 The chosen criteria/options have been compatible with the national regulatory objectives and existing legislation as well as the long term plans of the national environmental protection plan.
 In addition, this approach has ensured that selected policies are credible substitutes for, or supplements to regulatory legislation, and that they conform to the principle of institutional concordance.

-(g) Awareness and Campaign Strategy
+Awareness and Campaign Strategy